Exploring UNIX/Linux-Based Environments: A Unified Foundation for Modern Computing

 Over time, UNIX evolved into a family of operating systems, including commercial variants like Solaris, AIX, and HP-UX.

-This timeline shows key milestones and how UNIX principles influenced Linux development, supporting the relationship between UNIX and Linux.
+This timeline shows key milestones and how UNIX principles influenced Linux development, illustrating the historical relationship between UNIX and Linux systems from 1969 to 2023.

 Linux: A UNIX-like System